ethereumjs/ethereumjs-monorepo/packages/blockchain/docs/classes/Blockchain.md

 ▸ **setIteratorHead**(`tag`, `headHash`): `Promise`<`void`\>

 Set header hash of a certain `tag`.
-When calling the iterator, the iterator will start running the first child block after the header hash currently stored.
+When calling the iterator, the iterator will start running the first child block after the header hash is currently stored.

 #### Parameters